mesaquejunior/firstnodeproject/README.md

 ##  :rocket: About the challenge

-The challenge goal is to create a Rest API with Node JS with Typescript using the express framework using the model, repositories and services concepts.
+The challenge goal is to create a Rest API with Node JS with Typescript using the express framework and the model, repositories and services concepts.

 - GET /transactions: to list all transactions and sum of all transactions spliting by income, outcome and the total;